 Rising levels of salt in our water supply is a serious problem.
 There are several areas around the county, most located in California, where there is an outright ban on salt-based softeners.
 Some suggest switching from typical softener salt (sodium chloride) to potassium chloride but, in this context, it doesn’t make a difference.
 Both sodium and potassium chloride produce waste that can’t be treated via typical municipal sewer treatment systems.
 Where bans are in place neither sodium or potassium are allowed, both are banned.
 Because the ion exchange process cannot work without these salts alternatives must be considered.
 Check out what the Sanitation Districts of Los Angeles County have to say here.

 There are softener restrictions in areas around the country dictating where the waste from a salt-based softener can be disposed.
 Many states that have regulations preventing disposal of salty softener waste into on-site septic systems.
 This effectively eliminates salt softeners as a treatment where there is no municipal sewer treatment option available.

 What options do you have?

-Some polyphosphates such as our own PolyHalt® have even more capabilities than a salt softener.
+Some polyphosphates such as PolyHalt® have even more capabilities than a salt softener.
 In addition to treating hardness a single PolyHalt® treatment unit will address iron, manganese, low pH and even silica problems for the whole home or business all in a small sized saltless cartridge based system without producing wastewater or even requiring power.
 Learn more about PolyHalt®

 Softener bans and restrictions are not new and they have not been reversed since adopted.
 Texas, Kentucky and Montana all rewrote state septic tank regulations well over a decade ago.
 From <http://www.wqpmag.com/fighting-water-softener-bans>